Teseife/Super-Simple-Programs-/Programs/Program Details.md

 # VolumeScale

 VolumeScale is a simple program that allows you to modify the volume of a WAV audio file.
 This program is written in C and can be used as a command-line tool.
+Do not know what a WAV file is ?
+CLICK here to read more [WAVFILE](https://www.wikiwand.com/en/WAV#Description)

 ## Usage